 The Italian History of the Automobile

-20120506-182649.jpgI started today by listening to the guidebook.
+20120506-182649.jpgI started today by following the suggestions of my guidebook.
 It said to go to the Italian Museum of Risorgimento.
 This was listed as one of the top two things to do in Turin.
 Think of it as a museum about how modern Italy became established as a united, independent state.
 Sound interesting?
 No, of course not – it was boring as hell.
 I don’t know what the heck I was thinking.
 I could have gone to see the royal armory instead, but no … I had to listen to the guidebook that I already didn’t trust.
 And once you’re in, there’s no easy way out.
 I spent my time there speeding through and looking for a bathroom.

 I passed the rest of the morning going from chocolate shop to chocolate shop buying giandiuiotti and giandiuie, planning for a tasting of both at a future TC night!